rahulgupta046/multi_cloud/README.md

 ## RESULT
 The final application running on the new architecture is shown in the following pictures.
+Website Home Page
 ![Website Landing Page](/images/landing_page.png)

+The Existing Guest List
 ![View Guest List](/images/guest_list.png)

+Adding new Guest Information
 ![Adding new Guest information](/images/adding_new_guest.png)

+Opening the pdf file through the link for a guest
 ![Testing pdf File link](/images/testing_pdf_file.png)